ttelcl/lcl-bike-app/design-and-implementation-notes/DataReview-Rides.md

 ## Introduction

-Before starting to use the data and wildly start coding, let's first take a step back and see if there anything relevant we can learn about the data.
+Before starting to use the data and start coding, let's first take a step back and see if there anything relevant we can learn about the data.
 The assignment wisely calls for a data validation step while importing data into the app and suggests dropping out any records for rides shorter than 10 meters.